scala/docs.scala-lang/_sips/process-specification.md

 - Make any exception to the process that they judge necessary to unblock a situation.

 If a Committee Member cannot attend a meeting, they are welcome to share their feedback about the proposals listed in the agenda of the meeting with the Chairperson, who will relate it during the meeting.
-A Committee member cannot give their voting power to someone else, and they must not miss more than 2 meetings within a year.
+A Committee Member cannot give their voting power to someone else.
+If a Committee Member misses more than 2 meetings within a year, they lose their seat.

 ### Responsibilities of the Committee Members